-Annie Jupiter-Jones has been a participant, performer, staff, instructor and parent with Loco Bloco.
+Annie Jupiter-Jones, Executive Director – Annie has been a participant, performer, instructor and parent with Loco Bloco.
 She was born and raised in San Francisco’s Mission District and has worked with the youth and families of the Bay Area for over 20 years in both schools and community arts organizations.
 She holds a BA in Liberal Studies with a concentration in Spanish as well as a Multiple Subject Teaching Credential from San Francisco State University.
 Annie has worked as both an Elementary and High School teacher in the SFUSD and as a community outreach coordinator for ODC/Dance.
 Additionally, Annie has taught dance for kids ages pre-school through high school at many Bay Area organizations including Aim High, BAYCAT and within Loco Bloco’s own Youth Program.
-She has traveled extensively throughout Latin America and is proudly raising her 3 daughters in her native Mission District of San Francisco.
+She is proudly raising her 3 daughters in her native Mission District of San Francisco.
 Annie’s experience with education and youth development and her passion for the performing arts are what drew her to Loco Bloco and she hopes to help sustain, LB’s vital programs so that they will be available to all future generations of San Francisco Youth.
 Outside of Loco Bloco, Annie is working to change the game of baseball through Girls Baseball advocacy and currently serves as the Girls Baseball Commissioner for the San Francisco Youth Baseball League and the manager of the San Francisco Bay Sox Girls Baseball Program.

-Anttwan started Loco Bloco in 2003 as part of the Teen Ensemble Crew (aka TEC).
-Since joining Loco Bloco, Anttwan has not only been apart of TEC, he served as an instructor as well as being apart of Loco Bloco’s Board of Directors.
+Anttwan Stanberry, Drum Instructor – Anttwan started Loco Bloco in 2003 as part of the Teen Ensemble Crew (aka TEC).
+Since joining Loco Bloco, Anttwan has not only been a part of TEC, he served as an instructor as well as being a part of Loco Bloco’s Board of Directors.
 In 2009, Anttwan moved to San Jose where he worked for Boys & Girls Clubs of Silicon Valley and started his own drum group known as the Stipe Drumline, and when he moved back to San Francisco in 2014 he started The Mission Drumline at the Boys & Girls Clubs of San Francisco-Mission Clubhouse where he teaches youth 3rd-12th grade drumming and dancing.
 Anttwan currently serves as the High School Services Director for the Boys & Girls Clubs of San Francisco-Mission Clubhouse.

 Martín Herrera-Pazmiño, Intern Drum Instructor – bio & photo coming